dylan-lang/dylan-tool/README.md

 ## Bugs

-If you have a feature request, thing something should be designed differently, or find bugs, file a bug report [here](https://github.com/cgay/dylan-tool/issues).
+If you have a feature request, think something should be designed differently, or find bugs, file a bug report [here](https://github.com/cgay/dylan-tool/issues).